 Citizen Science Initiatives

 Citizen science initiatives are engaging the public in marine research.
 These initiatives allow anyone to contribute to scientific research by collecting data, identifying species, or analyzing images.
-For example, there are citizen science projects that allow people to identify whales in satellite images, or to monitor the health of coral reefs.
+Take this: there are citizen science projects that allow people to identify whales in satellite images, or to monitor the health of coral reefs.
 These initiatives are helping to increase public awareness of marine biodiversity and to collect valuable data for scientific research.

 Tips and Expert Advice on Appreciating Marine Biodiversity